Elk and Bighorn Sheep Feeding - Oak Creek Wildlife

 donations, which are encouraged so that the tour program can be

-You can help maintain and protect these areas by:
+You can help maintain and protect the wildlife viewing areas by:

 Keeping your campsite clean and removing your litter